Lompandi/protocol-wiki/docs/bedrock/login.md

 }
 ```

-Inside extra data, there is several fields:
+Inside extra data, there are several fields:

 ## extraData